We just launched Snapshots in Neon - Read how they compare to AWS RDS

 For more information about connecting to Neon with psql, see Connect with psql.

-2. Create the customer table.
+2. Create the target table

 CREATE TABLE customer (